sncosmo/sncosmo-eps/EPs/sep_simulation.md

 method of using those transient models to simulate surveys.
 This is one of the main features of `SNANA` that would be very useful to have in python.
 The goal of this proposal is to create a modular framework that can be used to simulate transient surveys.
+The framework should not be tied to specific surveys, but should provide tools to make it easy to interface with different surveys' tools.
 This framework consists of several different parts.

-First, a footprint is defined that establishes the region of the sky and time range that should be simulated.
-A footprint does not take into account observing efficiency or cadence, it simply establishes the region of the sky that should be simulated.
-The footprint should be large enough to include all transients that could possibly be observed by the survey, but small enough to avoid simulating many transients that won't be observed.
-A simulation can be broken into many small non-overlapping footprints to parallize computations.
+First, a field is defined that establishes the region of the sky and time range that should be simulated.
+A field does not take into account observing efficiency or cadence, it simply establishes the region of the sky that should be simulated.
+The field should be large enough to include all transients that could possibly be observed by the survey, but small enough to avoid simulating many transients that won't be observed.
+A simulation can be broken into many small non-overlapping fields to parallelize computations.

 The next piece of the simulation is to define the different transients that will be simulated. `sncosmo.Model` objects can be simulated with arbitrary distributions of redshifts, positions on the sky, or other parameters.
 Parameters can have distributions that are redshift-dependent (e.g. the distribution of SALT2 x1 varying with redshift).

-Given a set of transient distributions and a footprint, we can simulate a catalog of transients.
+Given a set of transient distributions and a field, we can simulate a catalog of transients.
 This catalog is effectively a list of `~sncosmo.Model` objects whose parameters have been simulated according to the specified distributions.
 This catalog can either be directly representative (i.e. a list of all of the objects that can will